Tangerine-Community/Tangerine-client-legacy/README.markdown

 ## Init the source code

     npm install
+    bower install
     bundle install

-These two commands read the relevant node and ruby dependencies and installs all of the necessary libraries.
+These commands read the relevant node and ruby dependencies and installs all of the necessary libraries.

 There's a postinstall script that runs when npm install is done that will add the android platform and then run init.rb, which sets up all the js.